m1racoli/mcl-im-seg/README.md

 The whole procedure of segmenting an image consists of four steps.

 ### Extract Pixel similarities ###
+First the pixel similarity information has to be extracted from the image material.
+Possible image formats are Java supported image formats (i.e. jpg, png, ...).

+#### ToF Images ####
+Furthermore are time of flight images (ToF) in a Matlab *.mat file supported, where the Z coordinates (representing the depth of the pixel within the spatial space of the image) are stored on a numeric array named "Z"

 ### Create a distributed column matrix ###